 The path from development to definitively evaluating an omics-based test for prognosis or prediction of treatment response is long and arduous.
 Often, the end goal is to develop a test suitable for use in a clinical trial for guiding treatment.
 The oncology literature is full of reports that develop and/or evaluate omics-based tools for prognosis and prediction.
-Developing a simple test based on high-dimensional omics data can be complex and often uses novel statistical methods.
+Developing a simple test based on high-dimensional omics data can be complex and often requires? novel statistical methods.
 Definitive evaluation of a prognostic or predictive test is costly and rife with methodological pitfalls.
-We aim to review the relevant issues, giving you the resources to ask the right questions when critically weighing the evidence presented in a report of an omics-based study.
-Ultimately, as a practicing oncologist the question is: “Is this omics-based test something I want to use to improve patient care?”.
+We aim to review the relevant issues, providing the resources to ask the right questions when critically weighing the evidence presented in a report of an omics-based study.
+Ultimately, for a practicing oncologist the question is: “Is this omics-based test something I want to use to improve outcomes of my patients ?”.

 The long road to implementing a test in a practice starts with analytical validation of the assay involved, that is, demonstrating that the omics-based assay accurately and reproducibly measures the molecular quantities.
-After the assay performance is established comes the test development and preliminary evaluation.
-This involves reducing the high-dimensional data into a one-dimensional quantity that will be used to make a decision.
+After the assay performance is established, development of the test and preliminary evaluation are necessary.
+Those involve reducing the high-dimensional data into a one-dimensional quantity that will be used to make a decision.
 This one-dimensional quantity is often a risk score: an estimate of the probability of a specific clinical outcome.
-It is necessary to establish the clinical validity of this risk score, that is, demonstrate that the risk score is independently associated with clinical outcome.
+It is necessary to establish the clinical validity of this risk score, that is, to demonstrate that the risk score is independently associated with clinical outcome.
 Care must be taken to completely separate the development of the risk score from the evaluation, otherwise estimates can be optimistically biased.
 Finally, the risk score must be translated into a binary decision, often using a threshold.
 It remains to demonstrate that the use of the test to make this decision improves patient outcomes.

-The following sections specify questions you should ask while reading a report of an omics-based clinical study.
+The following sections specify questions to be considered while reading a report of an omics-based clinical study.
 We review the importance of such questions, and common pitfalls to watch for.
-If you are planning or reporting on an omics-based trial, answers to these questions should be made clear to the reader.
-Formal efforts to guide reporting have been developed, such as the REMARK checklist (1), the GRIPS statement (2), and a the omics checklist (3).
-Our review reflects these efforts through the readers’ lens.
+In the planning or reporting of an omics-based trial, answers to these questions should be made clear to the reader.
+Formal efforts to guide reporting have been developed, such as the REMARK checklist (1), the GRIPS statement (2), and an omics checklist (3).

 Terminology

-An omics-based test, or simple an omics test, is a mapping from the set of features on the omics assay to a single number.
+An omics-based test, or simply an omics test, is a mapping from the set of features on the omics assay to a single number.
 This number can be a binary value, such as good or poor prognosis, or it can provide a continuous scale, such as a risk score.
 It must be feasible to perform the test on an individual patient basis, by measuring the omics assay on the individual’s tissue.
-The assay generates lots of measurements, which we will refer to as features, and then fixed mathematical calculations are done to transform the many features into the single test value.
+The assay generates a multitude of measurements, which we will refer to as features, and then fixed mathematical calculations are done to transform the many features into the single test value.
 Examples of such features are gene expression values, protein expression measurements, or genetic mutations.
 We use the term specimens to refer to individual patient tissues or fluids on which the assay would be run.
 We use the term sample in the statistical sense, meaning a group of individuals randomly selected from a population.